RiyamPatel2001/RiyamPatel2001/README.md

 - 👋 Hi, I’m Riyam
 - 👀 I’m interested in Machine learning, Sci-Fi, Physics, History and Philosophy
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently Data Science.
 - 💞️ I’m looking to collaborate on any Project or a Startup Idea.
-- 📫 E-mail - riyampatel2001@gmail.com
+- 📫 E-mail - riyampatel003@gmail.com

 <!---
 RiyamPatel2001/RiyamPatel2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.